maladon/docs/tutorials/hvac-tutorial/beaglebone.md

    ![image alt text](../assets/new_device_popup.png)

 5. Add a device with a Name and Identity.
 The Name can be any string to help remember which device it is.
-The Identity should either be the MAC address of your BBG, or if you are using the simulator, you can use `00001` for the purpose of testing.
+The Identity should either be the MAC address of your BBG.

 ## Enable Serial Number which is the MAC Address of the Device

-At this point, you will need to activate your device by either executing a command in GWE, or running the simulator code.
+At this point, you will need to activate your device by executing a command in GWE.

 ### GWE Activation

-**Note:** Run this step only if you are using a BBG.

 The steps to activate your BBG using GWE can be found here:
 [http://docs.exosite.com/gwe/getting_started/](http://docs.exosite.com/gwe/getting_started/)